appacademy/pt-section-2-resources/22-week/5-day/extra-practice/README.md

 ## Step 1
 You are given working models and migrations for Owners, Dogs, and Breeds.

-Your task is to create any necessary models and migrations so that the schema reflects the diagram below.
+Your task is to create any necessary models and migrations so that your database reflects the schema in the diagram below.

 You may not modify any of the _existing_ migration files.